infinitered/Parsistence/README.md

 # About

 Parsistence provides an Active Record pattern to your Parse models on RubyMotion.
-It's an early fork from ParseModel but goes a different direction with its implementation
+It's an early fork from [ParseModel](https://github.com/adelevie/ParseModel) by Alan deLevie but goes a different direction with its implementation.

 ## Usage